ISE-FIZKarlsruhe/vasari_network/README.md

 ## Setup
 This code has been tested with **Python 3.9** and the following [requirements](requirements.txt).

-In order to run our scripts, it is necessary to pre-processed data from *The Lives of The Artists* uploaded on [Zenodo]().
+In order to run our scripts, it is necessary to download the pre-processed data from *The Lives of The Artists* from [Zenodo]().
 This is the only data format compliant with our source code.
 In order to run our scripts, create a directory called `data` and put it under our `main` directory.

 ```
 main/